-A Travel Rajasthan guide for Rajastan area in India, accommodation, transport, food and activities in Udaiphur, Jodhpur, Jaipur and Jaisalmer.
+A Travel guide for the Rajastan area in India, accommodation, transport, food and activities in Udaiphur, Jodhpur, Jaipur and Jaisalmer.
 Travel map and itinerary.
-A month in this amazing and cheap backpacking country.
+We loved backpacking for a month in this amazing and cheap area!
 The unreal Holy Festival, a Camel Safari in the Thar desert and falling in love with the desert food!

 - Backpacking in Rajasthan